Vodka: Poland

-Some Polish vodka blends go back centuries.
-Most notable are Żubrówka, from about the 16th century; Goldwasser, from the early 17th century; and aged Starka vodka, from the 16th century.
-In the mid-17th century, the szlachta (nobility of Poland) were granted a monopoly on producing and selling vodka in their territories.
-This privilege was a source of substantial profits.
-One of the most famous distilleries of the aristocracy was established by Elżbieta Izabela Lubomirska and later operated by her grandson, Alfred Wojciech Potocki.
-The Vodka Industry Museum, located at the park of the Potocki country estate has an original document attesting that the distillery already existed in 1784.
-Today, it operates as "Polmos Łańcut".

 Vodka production on a much larger scale began in Poland at the end of the 16th century, initially at Kraków, whence spirits were exported to Silesia before 1550.
 Silesian cities also bought vodka from Poznań, a city that in 1580 had 498 working spirits distilleries.
-Soon, however, Gdańsk outpaced both these cities.
+However, Gdańsk soon surpassed both these cities.
 In the 17th and 18th centuries, Polish vodka was known in the Netherlands, Denmark, England, Russia, Germany, Austria, Hungary, Romania, Ukraine, Bulgaria and the Black Sea basin.

 Early production methods were rudimentary.
 The beverage was usually low-proof, and the distillation process had to be repeated several times (a three-stage distillation process was common).
 The first distillate was called brantówka, the second was szumówka, and the third was okowita (from aqua vitae), which generally contained 70–80% ABV.
 Then the beverage was watered down, yielding a simple vodka (30–35% ABV), or a stronger one if the watering was done using an alembic.
 The exact production methods were described in 1768 by Jan Paweł Biretowski and in 1774 by Jan Chryzostom Pasek.
 The late 18th century inaugurated the production of vodka from various unusual substances including even the carrot.